Arcovv/Articles---Challenge/README.md

 * Care about UIScrollView in WkWebView and delegate UIScrollViewDelegate by `self`.
 You also must set `delegate = nil` when you out of the view controller, or you will get crash every time.
 * Use your Logic and add more gestures in scrollView.
 I implement when use tapping in 20% width left or right rect, the article will *paging*.
 Be care and should implement one `UIGestureRecognizerDelegate`.
 See more at line 222.
 * I use a `PageLogic` class to help me calculate the page index in every article.
 And use ErrorType to throw and catch error.
-I also use singleton pattern and it's really interested.
+I also use singleton pattern and it's really interesting.
 * KVO is really useful and I use it to observe the file loading status and what is the current page.
 Not to forget remove them in deinit.

 This challenge gave me a revelation, which reminded me I should read and practice more iOS Fundation frameworks.
-It alse notice me I shoulf learn more programming languages.
+It alse notice me I should learn more programming languages.

 ### **A long and long road, but a Passionate and Challenging future.**